eilo-milo/python-crash-course/04-Dictionary.md

 ```

 ### 1.3 Adding New Key-Value Pairs
-* Dictionaries are dynamic structures; new pairs can be defined at any point during program execution[cite: 5].
+* Dictionaries are dynamic structures; new pairs can be defined at any point during program execution.
-* Key-value pairs can be added incrementally to an empty dictionary initialized as `{}`[cite: 5].
+* Key-value pairs can be added incrementally to an empty dictionary initialized as `{}`.

 ```python
 alien_0 = {'color': 'green', 'points': 5}